webrcade/webrcade-docs/docs/feeds/tutorial.md

 ### Add Item Images

 The [Item Object](./format.md#item-object) supports the ability to associate optional thumbnail and background images with the item.
-These images will be displayed when the item is selected within the, "Items view", of the webЯcade front-end.
+These images will be displayed when the item is selected within the, "Items view", of the webЯcade player.

 As we did previously for the feed and category objects, [Imgur](./resources/imgur.md) will be used to host the images.
 Follow the steps outlined within the [Imgur Resource](./resources/imgur.md) page to upload the two images listed below.
 When prompted to choose a photo, simply paste in the following URLs (one at a time).